 With a focus on community rather than just being a company, it is run by a global team of contributors.
 WordPress specialists from over 20 different countries work together to deliver website owners the greatest WordPress themes and plugins at a relatively low price.

-Additionally, they endeavour to deliver nothing less than exceptional customer service to ensure that site owners may reach their goals, regardless of what they are.
+Additionally, they endeavor to deliver nothing less than exceptional customer service to ensure that site owners may reach their goals, regardless of what they are.

 Elegant Themes previously provided roughly 87 themes and a few other plugins to WordPress site owners.
 To better serve its clients, Elegant Themes has reduced its product line to two premium themes – Divi and Extra – and three impressive plugins – Monarch, Bloom, and Divi Builder.